wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-linux-detailed-troubleshoot-ssh-connection.md

 ![Diagram that highlights SSH client computer components](./media/virtual-machines-linux-detailed-troubleshoot-ssh-connection/ssh-tshoot2.png)

-If this fails, check for these on your computer:
+If the connection fails, check for the following on your computer:

 - A local firewall setting that is blocking inbound or outbound SSH traffic (TCP 22)
 - Locally installed client proxy software that is preventing SSH connections